ByteLeMani/easy_sniffer/README.md

 # Easy Sniffer
 ### Network tool for A/D CTF

-This tool allow you to automatically start tcpdump session on remote host and save capture files (.pcap) on local machine
+This tool allow you to automatically start tcpdump session on remote host and save capture files (.pcap) on local machine (inspired by [Kanku-Sho](https://github.com/Shotokhan/kanku-sho) - [Shotokhan](https://github.com/Shotokhan))

 Thanks to **rsync** it is possibile to transfer quickly files from remote host to local machine